aws-samples/sample-amazon-dcv-gateway-serverless-api/README.md

 ```
 2. Run `cdk deploy` to deploy the stack
-3. Open EC2 console and copy instanceId of either windows or linux instance (check how instances are tagged)
+3. Open EC2 console and copy instanceId of either windows or linux instance (check how instances are tagged with `dcv:` prefix)
 4. Open API gateway console, select `DcvAccessManagementApi`
 5. Test `POST session` endpoint with following query string `instanceId={instanceId}`.
 It does create session valid for 1h.
 6. Copy NLB DNS and craft url like this `https://{DNS}:8443?authToken={token}#{sessionId}`